pulsar-edit/pulsar/packages/status-bar/README.md

 # status-bar

-Display information about the current editor such as cursor position, file path, grammar, current branch, ahead/behind commit counts, and line diff count.
+Display information about the current editor such as cursor position, file path, grammar, and selection count.

 ## Features

 - **Cursor position**: shows the current line and column of the cursor.
 - **Selection count**: shows the line and character count of the active selection.
 - **File info**: shows the path and grammar of the current editor.
-- **Git status**: shows the current branch, ahead/behind commit counts, and line diff count.
 - **Tile host**: lets other packages add custom tiles to the left or right side of the bar.

 ## Commands